 Please note that your test will be self-administered – you will be directed by a member of staff on site:

 Instructions for the test kit with translations are available on the Public Health Agency website:

 Everyone in Northern Ireland with symptoms of coronavirus is now eligible for testing.
 If a child is to be tested, parents/guardians will need to arrive at the site prepared to swab the child.

 A video on how to use a Coronavirus (COVID-19) test kit on a child is available:

 People with symptoms of the virus can also order a postal self-test kit.
 The test kit will be posted to the home of the person who has symptoms of COVID-19.

 A video and instructions for how to take swab samples for COVID-19 testing is available on the GOV.UK website.

 The testing programme aims to provide results within 72 hours of taking a test.

 About contact tracing

 Contact tracing is a method to help prevent the further spread of infections such as COVID-19.
-It works by identifying a confirmed case, contacting them by telephone and asking them who they have been in contact with.
+It works by identifying a confirmed case, contacting them and asking them who they have been in contact with.